Sidebar

 RELIABLE NEWS

-As the information fog and propaganda intensifies, it is important to share RELIABLE information.
-Sources of reliable information (be sure to check the sources yourself) can be found on the VU TSMI Facebook page: https://www.facebook.com/TSPMI/posts/5542618252421803
+As the information fog and propaganda intensify, it is essential to share RELIABLE information.
+Sources of reliable information (be sure to check the sources yourself) can be found on the VU TSMI Facebook page: https://www.facebook.com/TSPMI/posts/5542618252421803.

-It is very important to remember that the quality of information, not the quantity, is what matters in this case.
-The lies spread by the aggressor's government-controlled TV, press and social portals should be completely ignored, as they are aimed at creating tension and intimidation.
+It is essential to remember that the quality of the information, not the quantity, matters in this case.
+The lies spread by the aggressor's government-controlled TV, press, and social portals should be ignored entirely, as they are aimed at creating tension and intimidation.
 We should be immune to such news and rely only on national media broadcasters and other reliable sources.

 HOW TO REDUCE TENSIONS